KatarzynaStapor/FODmodel/README.md

-# FODmodel
-Model of Environmental Membrane Field for Transmembrane Proteins
+# Model of Environmental Membrane Field for Transmembrane Proteins

+Tested on Ubuntu 18.04

+In order to calculate the FOD model:
+1. Put all your PDB files to "data" folder
+2. Run bash script run.sh
+3. After a while your results will be available in the "results" folder